DLAV-G21/CARPEv3/README.md

 ```
 python inference.py path/to/images path/to/model -j path/to/file.json -v path/to/folder --coco_file_path path/to/coco/annotations/file.json
 ```
-If the path to coco annotations is given (the annotation files corresponding to the imagesin `path/to/images`), the performances will be computed and the Average precision at different level will be displayed. `--viz` allows to make the visualizations and save them in `inference_out_folder`.
+If the path to coco annotations is given (the annotation files corresponding to the imagesin `path/to/images`), the performances will be computed and the Average precision at different level will be displayed. `-v` allows to make the visualizations and save them in `inference_out_folder`.
 The option `-j` allows to save the output as a json file in the output folder.

 ### References
 - <a id="1" href="https://arxiv.org/abs/2005.12872">[1]</a> Carion, N., Massa, F., Synnaeve, G., Usunier, N., Kirillov, A., & Zagoruyko, S. (2020).
 End-to-End Object Detection with Transformers.[Github](https://github.com/facebookresearch/detr)